ndf-zz/asfv1/README.rst

         - Max S1.9    0x3ff = 1.998046875

         - Max S4.6    0x3ff = 15.984375

+ - Raw data can be inserted into the program using the RAW instruction.
+RAW takes a 32bit integer operand and places it in the output without change.

  - This assembler builds a single DSP program from a single source file, and always outputs exactly 128 instructions.